Vortex filament solutions of the Navier-Stokes equations: Statement of results and outline of the proof

 is locally Lipschitz continuous if one endows the data space with the norm~\eqref{topologydata} and the solution space with the norm~\eqref{topologysolution}.
 Similarly, the solution also depends on $\alpha$ in a locally Lipschitz manner. \end{itemize} \end{thrm}

-\begin{rem} This theorem remains true if $B_z$ is replaced everywhere by the space of Fourier transform of measures $\widehat{\mathcal{M}}$: for a Banach space $X$, $\widehat{\mathcal{M}}_z X_x$ is the space of Fourier transforms (in $z$) of $X$ (in $x$)-valued measures.
+\begin{rem} This theorem remains true if $B_z$ is replaced everywhere by the space of Fourier transform of measures $\widehat{\fM}$: for a Banach space $X$, $\widehat{\fM}_z X_x$ is the space of Fourier transforms (in $z$) of $X$ (in $x$)-valued measures.
 The proof is identical.
-This framework allows data and solutions that do not decay as $z \to \infty$. \end{rem}
+This framework allows data and solutions that do not decay as $z \to \infty$. \end{rem} \begin{rem} Further refinements of Theorem~\ref{thm:StrtFil} part (ii) have been investigated in~\cite{bedrossian2020uniqueness}, where it is shown that any (not too singular) solution which is `sufficiently two dimensional' in a suitable sense as $t \searrow 0$ is the same as the solution we construct (one can also consider the condition to be that the initial datum is attained in a suitably stronger sense than just $\mc C_w([0,T];\cM^{\frac32})$. \end{rem}

 The proof of Theorem~\ref{thm:StrtFil} follows from applying the contraction principle to the equations satisfied by the core and background pieces.
 The decomposition is reminiscent of that used in the proof of uniqueness in \cite{MR2178064} and the contraction principle variant thereof used in \cite{MR3269635}.
 In order to obtain bounds for these pieces we first introduce the self-similar coordinates